HeeebsInc/Google_Apple_Sentiment_Analysis/README.md

 ![CM](figures/StackedTunedCM.png)

 ## Understanding Feature Importances
 - [code](TechnicalNotebook.ipynb)

 ### 1. SKlearn.feature_selection.SelectFromModel
 - Because there are various models used within our stacked classifier.
 We found the top 50 most important features (words) for each model using SKlearn's Feature_Selection module and counted the frequency of each word.
+- As seen below, the words "headache", "hate", and "battery" all showed up 6 times.
+This means that across all of our models within the stacked classifier, these words were among the top 50 most important features 6 times.

 ![FrequencyWord](figures/FeatureImportanceFreq.png)

 ### 2. Local Interpretable Model-Agnostic Explanations (LIME)
+- For more information regarding how to use LIME please visit their [GitHub Repo](https://github.com/marcotcr/lime)
+- Below, you see the feature weights and their corresponding importance for making a prediction.
+The words seen below make sense considering their connotations within the english language

 ![lime](figures/Lime.png)

+## Limitations & Future Directions

+#### Limitations
+- Data was collection ~7 years ago.
+This can be problematic because words and phrases change year to year.
+So an algorithm such as this one can only be applied to understanding sentiment of Tweets that were made in 2013.
+- Huge data imbalance.
+Our strategy to fix this imbalance was to undersample the class with the higher frequency - Positive class.
+However, in doing this, we limited our data to only 1000 points which could have been a bottleneck within our training

+#### Future Directions
+- MORE DATA!
+- Refine the model to include specific slang that is relevant to the current era
+- analyze specifically what the users are frustrated or happy with (Iphone, Android, etc.)
+- Create a ternary classification problem that can not only detect positive and negative sentiment, but also neutral sentiment as well